Cray-HPE/docs-csm/operations/network/management_network/mellanox/check_bgp_and_metallb.md

 10.252.0.6        4    65533        463       500       6         0      0      0:03:36:39    ESTABLISHED/28
 ```

-If the `State`/`pfxrcd` is "IDLE" you need to restart the BGP process with this command
+If the `State`/`pfxrcd` is "IDLE" you need to restart the BGP process with the following command:

 ```bash
 sw-spine01 [standalone: master] # clear ip bgp all